eugenetaan/FB-Messenger-Script-/readme.md

 * PyAutoGui (Mac)

 The script requires a facebook account with access to the relevant FB page.
 Insert the FB account credentials under username_pw.py before starting broadcast

+PyAutoIt is able to directly control the windows GUI but for Mac Users PyAutoGui works by clicking at predetermined coordinates on the screen.
+Hence different Mac users may need to reconfigure the send_image_mac function for their own screens.